michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/data_selection.md

 ### Real-World Data Input to Model

 In terms of data requirements for our model, the assets used for our model should consist of daily time bars of closing price and all assets should have the same start and end time range.
-This data should saved as a separate parquet file for each asset and stored in the \verb!data_env! directory in our repo.
+This data should saved as a separate parquet file for each asset and stored in the data_env directory in our repo.
 When preparing our data, the time series are de-meaned.
 We built a class method called

 > build_environment_from_dirs_and_transform

-to load the asset price data from the \verb!data_env! directory into our environment and persist data transformations for further training.
+to load the asset price data from the data_env directory into our environment and persist data transformations for further training.
 Please refer to our User Guide for more details of the data requirements and an example of how the real-world data is loaded into our models.

 [2] Data provided by barchart.com <https://barchart.com>